pinapelz/two-torial-dx/docs/extras/linux_konami.md

     `spice2x` requires an optional wine feature which NixOS does not enable by default.
     Apart from that, a patch for `winetricks` is needed due to [weirdness with winetricks on NixOS with WoW64 wine](https://github.com/NixOS/nixpkgs/issues/338367).

-    To fix this, copy this to your confiuration:
+    To fix this, copy this to your configuration:
     ```nix
     environment.systemPackages = [
       (